wtesler/ReshadeRelay/README.md

 # Reshade Relay

-**WIP WARNING: This is unfinished and currently only creates the CPU-side texture but does not do anything with it!**
+**WIP: This is unfinished and currently only creates the CPU-side texture but does not do anything with it!**